 Well, although it is simple, (fairly) easy to set up and you don’t have to pay social charges if you don’t earn anything, there are some circumstances where it is beneficial not to be an auto-entrepreneur, especially if you have been one for a couple of years and so have turnover figures to point to.

 Higher than average level of costs in the business

 The tax regime is based on turnover and not profit.
 If you have a high level of costs in the business, you will benefit by presenting accounts to the French Revenue Service (Service Impôts des Entreprises) and paying charges and tax only on the profit and not the turnover.

 You can find out the charges to which you will be liable by looking at the URSSAF site and calculating it on your profit after costs have been removed.
 Don’t forget that you will have extra costs like an accountant, or at the least accountancy software.
 It can help to join an association de gestion agréée for freelancers – they are not that expensive to join and they check your accounts before they go to the Revenue.
-Using one also entitles you to avoiding a 25% charge on your tax bill.
+Using one or an accountant also entitles you to avoiding a 25% charge on your tax bill.
 They also provide training on what you are allowed to declare, as part of the fee.
 If in doubt talk to an accountant.

 Very low turnover